All Episodes

 Teachable moment.

-The Donner Party was a family, the Donners, and their and their friends and neighbors in the old covered wagons, and they were heading west over the Sierra Nevada mountain range around Truckee, north of Lake Tahoe.
+The Donner Party was a family, the Donners, and their friends and neighbors in the old covered wagons, and they were heading west over the Sierra Nevada mountain range around Truckee, north of Lake Tahoe.

 They were hoping to find bliss on the other side of the mountains.